Bolt review

 03

-We look at the points that decide production readiness and rank every finding by severity.
-We review:
+I look at the points that decide production readiness and rank every finding by severity.
+I review:

 • Architecture and repo: structure, modularisation, breaking up the single-file logic